-Before diving into the social networking pool, it is a good idea to take a step back and ask a few questions.
+Before diving into the social networking pool, it is good to take a step back and ask a few questions.
 As per the Human Capital Institute, there’s a basic seven-step cognitive process you should go through before diving into social recruiting:

 - What are the broad corporate aims of our organization?

 - Based on our personnel plan, where do we have talent gaps?

 - What degree of financial investment are we willing to make?

 - What forms of technologies are appealing to the types of applicants we require?

 - When do we begin?
 After your team has answered all questions, you may proceed with the following stages to plan for and implement social recruitment.